 2 days per week, over 13 teaching weeks per semester (2 semesters each year.)

 This degree will provide you with a variety of employment opportunities across all fields of practice.
-Occupations such as:
+Occupations include:

 Discipline specific knowledge and capabilities - demonstrate practical, theoretical, sociological knowledge and skills that support community service fields delivery to achieve practical outcomes for employment within diverse disciplines of community services.